This post was updated on January 30, 2023

 There are many types of deck stain removers on the market.
 Liquid and powdered forms are the most common.
 The liquid forms are usually ready to apply while the concentrated powder forms require mixing with water.

-Deck stain removers can be applied to most any exterior wood surface or deck to aid in proper cleaning and prepping for stain.
+Deck stain removers can be applied to almost any exterior wood surface or deck to aid in proper cleaning and prepping for stain.
 Stain removers are commonly applied using a garden type pump sprayer but may also be applied using a soft brush.

 Deck stain removers are very aggressive and will emulsify most semi-transparent and semi-solid deck stains.
 For hard to remove stains several applications may be necessary.
 Deck stain removers may not remove all deck stains especially some solid stains or paints.

 Always wear protective gear when handling any type of cleaner or stripper.
 Protect landscaping, windows, concrete and other non-targeted areas with plastic or tarps prior to cleaning.
 Follow the recommended directions per the product label for the best results.
-Use caution when cleaning wood with a pressure washing.
+Use caution when cleaning wood with pressure washing.
 Getting too close to the wood can cause permanent damage.

 It is best to apply a wood brightener to the deck following cleaning or stripping.
 This will reverse the darkening effect on the wood and will ensure proper stain penetration.

 Have A Question about Removing a Deck Stain?
 Ask Below.